NBISweden/teaching_literature_club/docs/events/20250818/README.md

     Also
     [the homepage of the first author](https://kwc.edu/academics/academic-programs/majors/psychology/meet-the-faculty/dr-derek-mcclellan/)
     offers no help
-    - Demographics of students, such as the distribution of dis-/organizedness, is missing
+    - Demographics of students (especially the distribution of learners that are disorganized or organized) is missing
     - Old (2012 and 2015) literature references for
-    'Research supports the use of video lecture as an effec- tive method of instruction'; with ease I could found reviews in 2019, 2020, 2021 and 2022.
+    'Research supports the use of video lecture as an effective method of instruction'; with ease I could found reviews in 2019, 2020, 2021 and 2022.
 The newest paper cited (in this 2023 paper) is from 2021.
     - The conclusion is not completely true: